 For example: "Many people who have died (from the virus) would have died anyway at exactly the same time sadly," said Professor Karol Sikora, Founding Dean and Professor of Medicine at the University of Buckingham Medical School, and ex-director of the WHO Cancer Programme.
 That statement may sound morbid and inconsiderate, but it should get us thinking, 'How bad of a virus is this really?' and 'What's the real crisis here?'

 Time and time again, politicians and the media are ignoring the good news and emphasizing bad news.
 For instance, some good news is that the spread of antibodies from person to person may not be the only form of immunity we have right now.
-Local antibodies in our mucus that "kick the virus out" as Dr. Sikora stated, may also help fight it.
+Local antibodies in our mucus may also help fight it.

 Some more good news: The state of Georgia and the country of Austria started opening up weeks ago and have seen no spike in COVID-19 cases and deaths.

-Let's hope our freedoms are never violated to this extent ever again, and work to ensure that.
+Let's hope our freedoms are never violated to this extent ever again, and work to ensure that society never again succumbs to COVID-level mandates.
 Let's fight this every way we can.
 Never again.
 Never forget.